 In accordance with the Department of Education guidance, mobile phones are banned from being used by students on the college site.
 Ear buds, earphones, i-watches, fitbits and similar electronic devices are also NOT permitted.
 If they are used at any time they will be confiscated and we may ask parents to collect them.
+If students are seen with earphones it will be deemed that they are using their phones and will be confiscated.
 All students can have access to a telephone in an emergency via student reception after college hours.
 Any messages for a student will always be passed on by reception at the earliest possible opportunity.
 See confiscated phone procedure below: